TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Like we could now define `product = foldr1 (*)` which is much more clean as we don't have to define a weird vacous case.

 Let's now discuss the naming of the pattern.
-Recall, `[1,2,3,4]` is syntactic suger for `1 : 2 : 3 : 4 : []`.
-We are just allowed to write the former as it is more aesthetic and convinient.
-One could immidietly see that
+Recall, `[1,2,3,4]` is syntactic sugar for `1 : 2 : 3 : 4 : []`.
+We are just allowed to write the former as it is more aesthetic and convenient.
+One could immediately see that
 ```
 foldr v f [1,2,3,4] = 1 `f` (2 `f` (3 `f` (4 `f` v)))
 -- and if f is right associative
 = 1 `f` 2 `f` 3 `f` 4 `f` v
 ```
-We have basically changed the cons (`:`) into the function and the empyy list (`[]`) into `v`.
+We have basically changed the cons (`:`) into the function and the empty list (`[]`) into `v`.
 But notice the brackets, the evaluation is going from right to left.

-Using trees, A list can be reprasented in the form
+Using trees, A list can be represented in the form

 #tree(
 (`(:)`,